Arsenal's 10 most expensive transfers of all time

 Things started to go wrong after he was handed a new contract in the summer of 2020.
 His discipline and form declined and he fell out with manager Mikel Arteta before leaving for Barcelona on a free transfer in January 2022.

 He still scored an impressive 92 goals in 163 games for Arsenal.

 1. Nicolas Pepe - £72m (from Lille, 2019)

 For £72m you'd expect a world-beater, which Nicolas Pepe hasn't been, so far.

-The Ivorian scored just five Premier League goals in his first season, but doubled his tally second time round.
-However, the improvement coincided with a decline from five assists to just one.
+The Ivorian scored just five Premier League goals in his first season, but doubled his tally second time around.
+However, in his third campaign he found the net just once in a truly dreadful campaign.

 Arsenal are currently desperate to sell a player who has proven to be not only their most expensive player of all time, but their most expensive flop.